coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This command displays the extracted term from :n:`@term`.
-The extraction is processed according to the distinction between ``Set`` and ``Prop``; that is to say, between logical and computational content (see Section :ref:`TODO-4.1.1-sorts`).
+The extraction is processed according to the distinction between ``Set`` and ``Prop``; that is to say, between logical and computational content (see Section :ref:`sorts`).
 The extracted term is displayed in OCaml syntax, where global identifiers are still displayed as in |Coq| terms.